 It’s a good idea to figure out why your starter molded or got really weak so it doesn’t happen again.

-In my case, I was storing it in the door of the fridge (which is the warmest area of it), so it needed fed more often.
-I also wasn’t baking for weeks at a time, so none of the old starter was being removed and replaced with fresh flour and water.
+In my case, I was storing it in the door of the fridge (which is the warmest area of it), so I needed to feed it more often than I was.
+I also wasn’t baking for weeks at a time, so I also wasn’t removing much of the old starter and replacing it with fresh flour and water.

-Lesson learned: I need to keep my starter in the back of the fridge if I need to take a break from regular baking.
-It would also be smart to pull it out every few weeks and replace some of the old starter with fresh flour and water.
+Lesson learned: keep your starter in the back of the fridge if you’re going to take a break from regular baking.
+If at all possible, pull it out every few weeks and replace some of the old starter with fresh flour and water, too.

 Even so, my little sourdough starter fiasco gave me an opportunity to see just how forgiving sourdough baking is.